FAQ's

 Are carbon-manganese steels included in NACE MR0175?

-NACE MR0175 is an international standard that provides the requirements for metallic materials exposed to H2S in oil and gas production environments.
+NACE MR0175 is an international standard that outlines the requirements for metallic materials that are exposed to H₂S in oil and gas production environments.
+It is identical to ISO 15156, and ANSI/NACE MR0175/ISO 15156 lists the requirements for carbon steels, low alloys, and corrosion-resistant alloys that are exposed to H₂S.

 Are you experiencing technical challenges that are compromising your project?
 Contact us now and let us to get your project back on track!